Himantoglossum hircinum

 Himantoglossum hircinum, the lizard orchid, is a species of orchid in the genus Himantoglossum found in Europe and North Africa.

 Description

 Himantoglossum hircinum is a perennial herbaceous plant, reaching a height of 115 cm.
 It persists in the soil as a pair of ovoid/subglobose tubers, with short roots.
-Its leaves are 5-20cm long, with basal leaves larger than aerial leaves and the plant is glabrous.
+Its leaves are 5–20 cm long, with basal leaves larger than aerial leaves and the plant is glabrous.
 Flowers are green-white with a long twisting/coiled labellum which may be tinged with a variety of colours; white, green, purple or brown.
 Flowers strongly smell of male goats.

 A similar looking species called Himantoglossum adriaticum is found in Eastern Europe.

 Habitat and distribution

 This orchid grows in dry meadows, rocky areas, and open woods.
 It tends to grow on south-facing grassy slopes, among Bromus and Brachypodium grasses.
 In France it is often found on roadsides.
 In the United Kingdom it grows to a maximum altitude of 850m.

 This species is found across Europe, from Spain eastwards to the Balkans and in western North Africa.
 It is usually rare but can sometimes be found in great numbers in suitable habitats.
 Examples of sites for this species include among sand dunes at Sandwich Bay in the United Kingdom, Massif Central in France and the Mugello Valley in Italy.